 Rilke and Anum Cara

-Maybe twenty years later on another big rock, a person sits, again looking up maybe at the sun and the colors of light it carries, feeling the warmth it radiates.
+Maybe twenty years later on another big rock a person sits again looking up maybe at the sun and the colors of light it carries, feeling the warmth it radiates.
 How patient is that sun rising every day and asking the world the same question.
 Do you see now?

 Rilke wrote in a later letter to Franz, the young poet,

 "Be patient toward all that is unsolved in your heart and try to love the questions themselves, like locked rooms and like books that are now written in a very foreign tongue.
 Do not now seek the answers, which cannot be given you because you would not be able to live them.
 And the point is, to live everything.
 Live the questions now.
-Perhaps you will then gradually, without noticing it, live along some distant day into the answer"
+Perhaps you will then gradually, without noticing it, live along some distant day into the answer."

 Sometimes it feels that the world is a dark place with souless puppets casting long shadows into the landscape.
 And the question is Why?

-The anum cara is me resonating harmony.
+The anum cara is my own resonating harmony.

-Letters To A Young Poet by Rainer Maria Rilke (1875–1926) was first published in 1929.
+Rainer Maria Rilke was born in 1875 died in 1926.
+The book Letters To A Young Poet was first published in 1929.

 The young poet was Franz Xaver Kappus and he wrote